jackpine/jackpine.github.com/README.md

 ===========
 You have to recompile assets and restart the server as you make changes.

-You can do this manually
+You can do this manually by restarting the server

-    bundle exec jekyll && bundle exec jekyll --server
+    bundle exec jekyll serve

 Or - you can use guard to recompile assets whenever any files change.